carbontwelve/admin/README.md

 This is a placer repository for my administration package for laravel4, below is the features list that I am working on.

   + Dashboard Widgets
-  + Themeing support
+  + Theme support
   + Client Admin / Master Admin segregation
   + Menu Provider
   + Sentry2 Integration for Auth
   + Atomic Permissions Management
   + Scaffolding of application administration pages
-  + Extension API so other packages can relly upon this one to provide administration providers and assets
+  + Extension API so other packages can rely upon this one to provide administration providers and assets